-The fair value of PSUs subject to market conditions is determined by utilizing an advanced option-pricing model.
+The fair value of PSUs subject to the market conditions is determined by utilizing an advanced option-pricing model.
 All compensation cost is recognized if the employment condition is fulfilled even if the market condition is never satisfied, as the likelihood of achieving the market condition is incorporated into the fair value of the award.
 The weighted average of assumptions used in the models were as follows:

-Year Ended December 31,

 2023 2022 2021

-Risk-Free rate % % %
+Risk-Free rate 3.8 % 3.2 % 0.8 %

 Dividend Yield n/a n/a n/a

-Expected Volatility % % %
+Expected Volatility 62.0 % 63.0 % 55.0 %

 Expected Life (in years) 2.6 2.5 3.2